Community Outreach

 www.handsonbayarea.org

 Hands On Bay Area creates, manages and leads volunteer projects that benefit more than 300 Bay Area nonprofit agencies, including Bay Area Food Banks, Glide Memorial Church, The Salvation Army, Ronald McDonald House, the San Mateo County AIDS Program, San Jose Family Shelter, and the Oakland and San Francisco Recreation and Park Departments.
-Search Hands On Bay Area’s project listing for a project that matches your skills, interests, and time availability.
+Search Hands On Bay Area's project listing for a project that matches your skills, interests, and availability.

 Parca Reading Program